* Warning: This article contains major spoilers for the Wynonna Earp Season 2 episode “She Ain’t Right” *

 EA: I think Wynonna really likes Nicole, and I think the vice versa is true, even though I also like they aren’t at all the same type of person.
-I think so much of their disagreements in Episode 203 was because they are both just looking at Waverly through blinders and want to protect her so badly that it wasn’t even about Nicole or Wynonna.
+I think so much of their disagreements in Episode 203 were because they are both just looking at Waverly through blinders, and want to protect her so badly, that it wasn’t even about Nicole or Wynonna.
 It was just about them both being concerned, but in a different ways.

 TTVJ: Now that Waverly has the demon outside of her, what’s next for her?
 Will we see her go back to her old self?

 EA: Is she going to go back to her old self?
 She’s lying on the ground with evil demon, tentacled Wynonna/whatever we decide to call her/name pending there!
 I think she’s in a lot of trouble, Bridget.
 There’s no going to Ikea, there’s no going back to being Purgatory’s nicest person.
 She’s in a lot of danger.
 So out of the frying pan and into the tentacle fryer, that’s what I think.